tensorfreitas/DCGAN-for-Bird-Generation/README.md

 If I have some time later I will probably try some of these improvements:

+- Use the cropped images with the dataset bounding boxes instead of the full images.
-- Use Wassestein GANs to keep track of the convergence during training.
+- Use Wassestein GANs to get images with better image quality and keep track of the convergence during training.
 - Use the label information to train a better Generator, for example using Auxilliary GANs or Conditional GANs
 - Explore different types of architectures